Farid-Karimli/farid-karimli.github.io/_news/announcement_5.md

 related_posts: false
 ---

-Started as a Software Engineer for Vincer, MIT-affiliated startup working on an AI platform for occupational health.
+Started as a Software Engineer for Vincer, MIT-affiliated startup working on an AI platform for sales for productivity.